Explanatory machine learning for sequential human teaching: Experiments

-Another observation from Table \ref{table:sorting_strategy} is that a significant number of responses in Group 2 (\textbf{MS}/\textbf{WOEX}) adapted to merge sort.
-While this strategy adaption of Group 2 to merge sort did not correlate with a higher performance score compared with the other strategies, divide-and-conquer algorithms such as quick sort and merge sort that require knowledge in programming could be difficult for novices to fully learn in a short time.
-It is noteworthy that the sorting traces of Group 1 and Group 2 indicated that a significant number of participants appeared to have developed sorting approaches similar to these well-known divide-and-conquer algorithms when participants were presented with concepts with increasing complexity.
-An incremental curriculum scheme might accommodate the analogical transfer of problem-solving structure which makes learning recursion less challenging \cite{learning_recursion}.
+Another observation from Table \ref{table:sorting_strategy_contingency} and \ref{table:strategy_adaptation_summary} is that a significant number of responses in Group 2 (\textbf{MS}/\textbf{WOEX}) adapted to merge sort.
+While this strategy adaptation of Group 2 to merge sort did not correlate with a higher performance score compared with the other strategies, divide-and-conquer algorithms such as quick sort and merge sort that require an advanced understanding of computational algorithms could be rather difficult for novices to comprehend in a limited time frame.
+Based on Table \ref{table:sorting_strategy_contingency} and \ref{table:strategy_adaptation_summary}, it is noteworthy that a significant number of participants in Group 1 and 2 appeared to have developed sorting approaches similar to these well-known divide-and-conquer algorithms when they were presented with concepts with increasing complexity.
 A tentative account of this phenomenon can be referred to Conjecture \ref{conjecture:sequential_teaching_improvement}.
-Learning knowledge in an incremental fashion reduces the size of hypothesis space and thus makes it easier for humans to find a consistent hypothesis that incorporates new information.
+In Conjecture \ref{conjecture:sequential_teaching_improvement}, two curricula are compared in terms of the size of the composite hypothesis spaces of learning some target predicates.
+Learning concepts in an incremental fashion reduces the size of the hypothesis space.
+Since humans have limited working memory capacity, it becomes easier for humans to find a consistent hypothesis that incorporates new information in the associated hypothesis space.

+Despite performance improvements of adapted strategies in both Group 1 and 3, the adaptation of an efficient strategy was significant and led to better performance in only Group 1, as summarised in Table \ref{table:strategy_adaptation_summary}.
+As Group 1 exclusively experienced incremental curriculum and machine-learned explanations, this result highlights the impact of combining both components on human learning for promoting task performance and developing novel problem solutions.
 Although it cannot be assessed by the present framework whether the participants mentally formulated quick sort or merge sort in an explicit way, further investigations of sequential teaching could devise machine learning to derive human strategy from behavioural traces.